-This interactive day is aimed to empower participants to become more effective communicators - and enable reflection and take-home skills and ideas for better communicating heat risks.
+This interactive day is aimed to empower participants to become more effective communicators and enable reflection and take-home skills and ideas for effective communication of heat risks.

-Margaret Harris Cheng (formerly Risk Communication Lead for WHO during Ebola outbreak)
+Margaret Harris Cheng (Risk Communication Adviser for WHO)

 11:30 The Great Heat Health Resilience Debate